Weishan Township, Ningxiang: Culture

 Huaguxi is the most influential form of local theater.

 Transport

 The Huangcai-Weishan Road runs east to west from Huangcai Town to Weishan Township.

 The County Road X107 runs south to north from Xiangzikou Town to Weishan Township, intersecting the County Road X036 and Wu-Min Road.

 Attractions

 Miyin Temple, was built in 813 on Wei Mountain by Weishan Lingyou, in the eighth year of the Yuanhe era of the Tang dynasty (618–907).
-It is a well known Buddhist temple associated to Weiyang school in China.
+It is a well known Buddhist temple associated with Weiyang school in China.
 The Wei Mountain is also a scenic spot in the township and has water sports such as fishing, boating, and rafting.